the1lab/1lab/src/Data/Set/Projective.lagda.md

 ## Closure of set-projectivity

 Set-projective types are closed under Σ-types.
-Suppose that $A : \ty$ is a set-projective type, and that $B : A \to \ty$ is a family of set-projective types, and let $P : \Sigma\ A\ B \to \set$ be a family of merely inhabited sets.
+Suppose that $A : \type$ is a set-projective type, and that $B : A \to \type$ is a family of set-projective types, and let $P : \Sigma\ A\ B \to \set$ be a family of merely inhabited sets.
 Note that $(b : B(a)) \to P(a, b)$ is a $B(a)$-indexed family of merely inhabited sets for every $a$, so its product must also be inhabited by projectivity